sa-tre/satre-specification/docs/source/pillars/data_management.md

 (vulnerability-management)=

-### Vulnerability management

-_The ability of the TRE operator to identify, assess, report on, manage and remediate technical vulnerabilities across endpoints, workloads, and systems._
+**Vulnerability Management:** The ability of the TRE operator to identify, assess, report on, manage and remediate technical vulnerabilities across endpoints, workloads, and systems.

 ```{list-table}
 :header-rows: 1